objcio/articles/2014-05-01-view-layer-synergy.md

 	    }
 	}

 To make sure that we don't break any other code that relies on the `actionForLayer:forKey:` callback, we use a static variable to determine if this is our custom animation context or not.
-It could have been just a BOOL for this single use but a context is more flexible if we would like to write more code like this in the future:
+It could have been just a `BOOL` for this single use, but a context is more flexible if we would like to write more code like this in the future:

 	static void *DR_currentAnimationContext = NULL;
 	static void *DR_popAnimationContext     = &DR_popAnimationContext;